KolibriDev/Cress/README.md

 ## Author

-Form5 is a small interactive studio based in Reykjavík, Iceland.
-We design and build websites and apps.
-To learn more about us, check out [www.Form5.is](http://www.form5.is).
+Kolibri is a new company, formed by Form5 and Sprettur, and takes its name from one of the best designed birds of the animal kingdom and a symbol of passion in several cultures.
+We design and develop enriching business experiences with several amazing clients.
+To learn more about us, check out [www.kolibri.is](http://www.kolibri.is).

 ## Contributors